-Figure 2-5 Home: Show Statistics
+Figure 8 Home : Show Statistics

-Table 2-3 Home: Show Statistics
+Table 6 Home: Show Statistics

-LABEL DESCRIPTION Port This is the WAN1, WAN2, LAN, DMZ or WLAN port.
-Status This displays the port speed and duplex setting if you're using Ethernet encapsulation and Down (line is down), Idle (line (ppp) idle), Dial (starting to trigger a call) and Drop (dropping a call) if you're using PPPoE encapsulation.
+LABEL DESCRIPTION W Click the icon to display the chart of throughput statistics.
+Port This is the WAN1, WAN2, Dial Backup, LAN, DMZ or WLAN port.
+Status This displays the port speed and duplex setting if you're using Ethernet encapsulation and Down (line is down), Idle (line (ppp) idle), Dial (starting to trigger a call) or Drop (dropping a call) if you're using PPPoE encapsulation.
 TxPkts This is the number of transmitted packets on this port.
 RxPkts This is the number of received packets on this port.
-Collisions This is the number of collisions on this port.
 Tx B/s This displays the transmission speed in bytes per second on this port.
 Rx B/s This displays the reception speed in bytes per second on this port.
 Up Time This is the total amount of time the line has been up.
 System Up Time This is the total time the ZyWALL has been on.
 Poll Interval(s) Enter the time interval for refreshing statistics in this field.
 Set Interval Click this button to apply the new poll interval you entered in the Poll Interval(s) field.
 Stop Click Stop to stop refreshing statistics.